marcmelliger/BEVPO/README.md

 |carID|An ID that is unique to individual cars in a household|
 |homeParking|Variable used to define if parking spaces are available. <=0 is no parking space, >0 is with parking space|

-The following is and example entry:
+The following table shows some example entries:

 |householdID|personID|legID|distance|legStartTime|legEndTime|legStartAddress|legEndAddress|legStartAddressAlt|legEndAddressAlt|legStartAddressManual|legEndAddressManual|legPurpose|leisurePurpose|wayPurpose|driverType|carType|carID|homeParking|
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|